-- 1. The Constitution defines any expenditure incurred above a threshold of £50,000 as a Key Decision and states that such decisions may not be taken unless they have been published in a Forward Plan, thus providing transparency in the decision making process.
-Key Decisions are not referred to in the current Contract Standing Orders but by this definition are clearly a required step in the procurement process and have therefore been incorporated in to the proposed draft. - 2.
-The £50,000 Key Decision threshold has not been updated for several years and is not consistent with the Council's existing tender threshold of £75,000.
+- The Constitution defines any expenditure incurred above a threshold of £50,000 as a Key Decision and states that such decisions may not be taken unless they have been published in a Forward Plan, thus providing transparency in the decision making process.
+Key Decisions are not referred to in the current Contract Standing Orders but by this definition are clearly a required step in the procurement process and have therefore been incorporated in to the proposed draft. - The £50,000 Key Decision threshold has not been updated for several years and is not consistent with the Council's existing tender threshold of £75,000.
 It is also low in comparison to the Chorley BC Key Decision threshold of £100,000.
-It is therefore proposed that the Key Decision threshold be increased to £75,000 in line with the existing Tender threshold. - For information, the council now publishes all procurement spend above £500 in line with the new transparency requirements and has contributed to recent local government consultation documents on the publishing of tenders and contracts.
-Final guidance has yet to be published, but the consultation documentation suggests that the requirement to advertise tenders and contracts will be in line with the Tender Threshold included in each Council's Standing Orders. - 3.
+It is therefore proposed that the Key Decision threshold be increased to £75,000 in line with the existing Tender threshold.

+For information, the council now publishes all procurement spend above £500 in line with the new transparency requirements and has contributed to recent local government consultation documents on the publishing of tenders and contracts.
+Final guidance has yet to be published, but the consultation documentation suggests that the requirement to advertise tenders and contracts will be in line with the Tender Threshold included in each Council's Standing Orders.

+- 3. Cabinet approval is currently required for contract award decision for all procurements above £75,000.
+It is proposed in the revised draft that approval may be granted for procurements above £75,000 but below EU threshold (£156,442) by the relevant member of the Senior Management Team in consultation with the appropriate Cabinet Member.
+All above EU threshold contract award decisions and any which involve any potential transfer of the Council's employees are still proposed to be referred to Executive Cabinet.
+This proposal aims to remove any unnecessary and disproportionate delays and streamline the process whilst maintaining an appropriate level of accountability and control.
+To illustrate this example under the current arrangements a 4 year contract at £19,000 per year would require Cabinet approval. - 4.
 Tenders above £75,000 are currently opened by Democratic Services and witnessed by a Council Member.
 At Chorley tenders are received and opened by the Shared Procurement Team and witnessed by a member of the Procuring department.
 This provides a quicker and more flexible approach.
 The new e-tendering system currently being implemented, will incorporate additional controls in the procurement process, including a full e-audit trail and secure receipt of electronic tenders into a "locked box" which cannot be opened until after the closing date.
 In view of the increased controls and in order to streamline the process and take full advantage of the Shared Procurement Service, the revised draft version of Standing Orders allows for tenders to be received and opened by the Procurement Manager and witnessed by another officer from the department concerned, once the Chest has been implemented.

-4. Standing Orders for Contracts are also commonly called "Contract Procedure Rules".
+5. Standing Orders for Contracts are also commonly called "Contract Procedure Rules".
 As the title "Standing Orders" is used for other documents throughout the Constitution, the proposed revised draft version has been called "Contract Procedure Rules" to avoid any potential confusion.